 Our work speaks to recent debates about the internal and external validity of the bellicist theory of state formation.
 Abramson (2017) argues that the bellicist thesis is unpersuasive because small states persisted long into the post-Westphalian era.2 Our study partially reconciles Abramson's critique with the bellicist theory by explaining why some cities could remain independent as small city-states even while other cities were forced to agglomerate into states through bellicist mechanisms.
-Any cities which were rich enough to upgrade their defensive technology without outside help could retain their sovereignty for longer.
-We argue that both the classical bellicist theory of state-building and Abramson's critique have merit; the applicability of each theory to any particular case depends on the availability of defensive fortifications.3
+Any cities rich enough to upgrade their defensive technology without outside help could retain their sovereignty for longer.
+We argue that both the classical bellicist theory of state-building and Abramson's critique have merit; the applicability of each theory to any particular case depends on the means to build cutting-edge fortifications.3

 Other critiques of the bellicist theory come from studies of state-making outside Europe.
 Centeno (1997), Centeno (2002), and Herbst (2014) find negative relationships between conflict and state formation in South America and Africa.
-Our study supports an explanation for why the bellicist theory appears better suited to Western and Central Europe: the relatively rapid and relatively equal introduction of gunpowder in late medieval Europe created a security crisis best addressed by agglomerating the existing polities into states.4
+Our study supports an explanation for why the bellicist theory appears better suited to Western and Central Europe: the